helpyio/helpy/README.md

 Helpy: A Modern Helpdesk Platform for the Web
 ====================================

-Helpy is a modern omnichannel helpdesk platform written in Ruby on Rails 4.2 and released under the MIT license.
+Helpy is a modern multichannel helpdesk platform written in Ruby on Rails 4.2 and released under the MIT license.
 The goal of Helpy is to power your support email and ticketing, integrate seamlessly with your app, and run an amazing customer helpcenter.

 [![Build Status](https://img.shields.io/travis/helpyio/helpy/master.svg)](https://travis-ci.org/helpyio/helpy) [![Code Climate](https://codeclimate.com/github/helpyio/helpy/badges/gpa.svg)](https://codeclimate.com/github/helpyio/helpy)